 In terms of flavor, the burgers fell into three groups: bland, intensely seasoned, and impressively beefy.
 Bland burgers were disappointing but not objectionable.
 Burgers that were too sweet, overwhelmingly savory, or supersmoky, on the other hand, were off-putting.
 The sweetness came from either added sugar or vegetable purees.
 The intense savoriness—which often reminded tasters of soy sauce, barbecue sauce, or Worcestershire sauce—was likely due to an excess of umami-boosting ingredients, such as yeast extract and malt extract, or smoke flavor.
 When we calculated the nutrition information for a 4-ounce serving of each product, we noticed that those overly seasoned burgers contained a considerable amount of sodium (upwards of 400 milligrams) and sugar (a gram or more).

 Our favorites had a truly savory quality that tasted “meaty” and “beefy.”
 The best, from Impossible Foods, achieved its distinctly “iron-y” and “mineral-y” flavor through its unique use of an important ingredient called heme protein.
 Heme is a type of iron-containing molecule; the most familiar example is hemoglobin, which makes blood red.
 The scientists at Impossible Foods made two key discoveries about it.
 First, the heme naturally present in meat influences the Maillard reaction when that meat is cooked, playing an essential role in developing its unique flavor.
 And second, a vegan version made from legumes could do the same thing.
 In fact, says Celeste Holz-Schietinger, director of research at Impossible Foods, heme from cows and heme from legumes “are identical molecule to molecule” and “create the exact same flavor profile.”
-Today, the company uses soy leghemoglobin, which it produces by inserting the DNA from the roots of soy plants into yeast and fermenting it.
+Today, the company uses soy leghemoglobin, which it produces by inserting DNA from soy plants into yeast cells, which produce their own copies of the protein.
 Heme protein, which is blood red in color, also gives the burgers from Impossible Foods a reddish color that darkens as it cooks, much like ground beef.
 It also helps the burgers stay juicy, moist, and slightly red at the center.
 The company holds a patent for the use of heme protein in food, preventing other manufacturers from using the technology.
 Other companies use fruit or vegetable juice for color, which tinted the burgers very vibrant shades of red.
 Some products made with them did darken as they cooked and were much more beef-like than other meat-free burgers we had seen before, but even the best weren’t quite as convincingly beef-like in appearance as the burger made with heme.

 Burgers Ranged from Thin and Sad to Big and Beefy